Ruebarb Alpacas

 We're glad that you found us on the web.
 Please take a look at our listings and enjoy learning more about our farm.
 We welcome your enquiries and questions!

 We live on a 92 acre farm located in Allegany County NY.
 We are about equal distance between Rochester and Buffalo NY, not far from Letchworth Park, The Grand Canyon of the East.
-We currently have 23 alpacas residing with us along with 2 dogs and 3 cats.
 We began raising alpacas in 2002 after driving for a kindergarten field trip to a nearby alpaca farm.
-We have a store located in our garage and carry many items both boughten and hand-made.
-We both work so if you should decide to visit, please give us a call before you come.
-We would really hate to miss you.
+We take our products to shows and also sell out of our home.
+We carry alpaca sweaters, socks, gloves, mittens, scarves and dryer balls.
+Some yarn and alpaca stuffies.

 We support our farm selling alpacas and products made from alpaca.
 More and more people are beginning to realize the value of alpaca fleece.